gvwilson/sensibleadventures/cloudherd/new.md

 They walked through the village together, squinting against the sharp-edged morning sun.
 The air smelled of pine smoke and fried eggs.
-People were sitting in twos and threes on stools outside their houses wearing goatskin jackets or thick sweaters above sturdy trousers and sturdier boots.
+People were sitting in twos and threes on stools outside their houses wearing goofskin jackets or thick sweaters above sturdy trousers and sturdier boots.
 The men knitted or peeled potatoes while the women picked spiderwebs apart apart and wound the strands onto spools.